A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

 \textbf{Probability of Collision (PoC)}.
-We use Foster's method in~\citep{Foster1992AVehicles} to compute the PoC of short-term LEO encounters under a Gaussian uncertainty assumption.
+We use Foster's method in~\citep{Foster1992AVehicles} to compute the PoC of short-term LEO encounters.
 This method is widely used for space missions and is a fundamental component in NASA's Conjunction Assessment Risk Analysis (CARA) program~\citep{2023NASAIi}.
-The PoC is defined by the volume integral of the 3D PDF as shown in Eq.~\eqref{eqn:3DPDF} over the spherical region $V_{conj}$ from Eq.~\eqref{eqn:HBR} centered on the chasing debris as
+Let $\boldsymbol{\Sigma} = \boldsymbol{\Sigma}_{sat}+\boldsymbol{\Sigma}_{deb}$ be the combined position covariance of target satellite and chasing debris.
+Then, the PoC is defined by the volume integral of the 3D PDF from Eq.~\eqref{eqn:3DPDF} over the conjunction space $V_{conj}$ centered on the chasing debris as